Discover the Truth About Gelato vs. Ice Cream

 Ice Cream

 Ice cream is a frozen dairy dessert popular all over the world.
-Usually, it is made with cream, milk, sugar, and egg yol
+Usually, it is made with cream, milk, sugar, and egg yolks.

 Key Differences Between Gelato and Ice Cream

-In the differences between gelato and ice cream, we will see every minor detail that differentiates both.
+In the differences between Gelato and ice cream, we will see every minor detail that differentiates them.

 Gelato